dotnet/jitutils/doc/diffs.md

 ## Examples of generating diffs

 The tool needs to know:
-* Which base and diff JIT and crossgen to use.
+* Which base and diff JIT and crossgen or corerun to use.
 * Which assemblies to generate dasm for.
 * Where to put the generated dasm.
+* Whether or not you want diffs for prejitted code (default) or jitted code (via `--pmi`)

 These can all be specified explicitly.
 For example: